zmedelis/bosquet/README.md

            "The synopsis for the play \"Mr. X\" presents an intriguing premise set ..."}}
 ```

-Note that chat returns `:bosquet/conversation` listing full chat with generated parts filled in, and `:bosquet/completions` containing only generated data
+Generation returns `:bosquet/conversation` listing full chat with generated parts filled in, and `:bosquet/completions` containing only generated data

 `